 The Job Site: Soil Core Test

-Before the boxing and digging begin, a 15 to 18 foot soil core test is performed to determine the correct depth for your new bell bottom piers.
-It is imperative that these piers are secured in stable soil and the soil core test will establish the depth needed to reach stable soil.
+Before the boxing and digging begin, a 15 to 18 foot soil test is performed to determine the correct depth for your new bell bottom piers.
+It is imperative that these piers are secured in stable soil and the soil test will establish the depth needed to reach stable soil.
 Without a soil core test the foundation repair contractor is simply guessing the depth needed to reach stable soil.

 Soil Core Samples being Drilled and Tested